Struggling Pistons hand Lakers first back-to-back loss of the season

 This loss comes just 24 hours after the Lakers suffered their first road loss, a nail-biting 107-106 defeat to the Philadelphia 76ers.
 Los Angeles has now lost two straight after winning their first 10 games on the road to start the season.

 Kyle Kuzma and James each scored 22 points for the Lakers, who are now 3-2 in their seven-game road trip.
+James insisted he doesn't get tired on these long road trips but he hinted at some frustration with his teammates on Thursday.

 But without Davis, the Lakers looked out of sorts, especially in the fourth quarter when they were outscored 25-14.